 Also discuss how often they are needed to be done.
 Emptying the bin once a week may not be enough, so let’s try to empty it twice a week.
 Sweeping may only be needed once a week, unless something unusual happens.

 Now we have a list of activities, discuss how best to spread them out across the week; bins Tuesday and Friday, sweeping Wednesday, oil level checks Thursday, for example.
 Write the activities out on each tee card (on both sides) and place them on their set days.
 As a group, decide if you will set aside 10 minutes each day to complete the 5S activities or leave it up to the people in the area to complete the tasks during the day.

 Sustaining 5S Actions with Tee Cards

 Add an agenda item to the morning, stand up meetings to review the progress of the 5S tasks.
 If they are not getting done, consider why; are the tasks too big to get done in the allocated time?
 Does each team member understand what is needed to complete the task?
 Is everyone helping out?

 Review the tasks after 3 weeks and look at the which days the tasks are begin done on and the size of each task; do they need to be combined (brush benches and sweep) or broken down into smaller tasks?

-Tee cards area simple way to sustain housekeeping across our factories and are easily integrated into our Lean Journey.
+Tee cards are a simple way to sustain housekeeping across factories and are easily integrated into your Lean Journey.